US Cash Products-Gulf gasoline seesaws on scheduling, outage

 Any-March kerosene was pegged at 10.50/11.00 cents over April heating oil futures, unchanged.

-Ultra-low sulfur diesel in Group Three fell was flat at 4.00 cents under April heating oil futures.
+Ultra-low sulfur diesel in Group Three fell a quarter cent to 3.50/4.00 cents under April heating oil futures.

-Chicago gasoline was called flat at 6.00 cents under May RBOB gasoline futures and ULSD traded at 1.50 cents a gallon over May heating oil futures, down a quarter cent a gallon.
+Chicago gasoline was called flat at 6.50/5.50 cents under May RBOB gasoline futures and ULSD traded at a cent a gallon over May heating oil futures, down 0.75 cents a gallon.